pingcap/tidb-dev-guide/src/understand-tidb/transaction.md

 # Summary

-This section talks about the brief steps of tranaction processing in the `TiDB` part, and related interfaces and implementations.
+This section talks about the brief steps of transaction processing in the `TiDB` part, and the related interfaces and implementations.